syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Olap-Grouping-Bar.md

 ![](Grouping-Bar_images/OLAPServerMode.png)

 ## Searching Values
-Search option available in Grouping Bar allows you to search a specific value that needs to be filtered and displayed from the list of values inside the filter pop-up window.
+Search option available in Grouping Bar allows you to search a specific value that needs to be filtered from the list of values inside the filter pop-up window.

 ![](Grouping-Bar_images/OlapFilterIcon.png)